iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + When validating and building the `SealedOutgoingBundleBuilder`, does it make sense to validate withdrawal transactions one more time?
 Should there be an extra type, e.g. `SealedSignedOutgoingBundleBuilder`, where we encode on the type level that the transaction is verified?
++ Should the builders actually be generalized over different types of signature schemes, hashes, etc?
+Given that this is supposed to be an implementation of specific transaction and bundle versions, we might need to tie the transaction directly to those types.
+Examples of such functions include: `calculate_hash`, `sign`.
++ Work out how to sign groups of transactions taken together (signatur levels 1, 2, and 3 require the same number of transactions).
++ Explain constants used throughout the code.

 # Blockers